srneha24/BugTracker/bug-tracker-backend/README.md

 - **Models:** Contains the database models.
 - **Migrations:** Contains the database migration files.
 - **Middlewares:** Contains the system middlewares.
-- **API:** Contains the API request and response schemas.
+- **Types:** Contains the API request and response schemas.
 - **Conf:** Contains the system configurations.
 - **Utils:** Contains the system utility functions.

 ### Handling Responses

-The [response middlewares](middlewares/response_middleware.go) are responsible for setting a global standard response object for every API on the system.
+The [response middlewares](internal/middlewares/response_middleware.go) are responsible for setting a global standard response object for every API on the system.
 They wrap regular `json` responses with the global standard structure.

 The following example illustrates how it can be ensured that the response object is properly set -